Language education: Audio recordings and books

-Audio recordings use native speakers, and one strength is helping learners improve their accent.
+Audio recordings feature native speakers, and one strength is that they help learners improve their accent.
 Some recordings have pauses for the learner to speak.
-Others are continuous so the learner speaks along with the recorded voice, similar to learning a song.
+Others are continuous, so the learner speaks along with the recorded voice, similar to learning a song.
 Audio recordings for self-study use many of the methods used in classroom teaching, and have been produced on records, tapes, CDs, DVDs, and websites.
 Most audio recordings teach content words in the target language by using explanations in the learner's own language.
-An alternative is to use sound effects to show meaning of words in the target language.
+An alternative is to use sound effects to show the meaning of words in the target language.
 The only language in such recordings is the target language, and they are comprehensible regardless of the learner's native language.
-Language books have been published for centuries, teaching vocabulary and grammar and relevant cultural information.
+Language books have been published for centuries, teaching vocabulary, grammar, and relevant cultural information.
 The simplest books are phrasebooks to give useful short phrases for travelers, cooks, receptionists, or others who need specific vocabulary.
 More complete books include more vocabulary, grammar, exercises, translation, and writing practice.
 Also, various other "language learning tools" have entered the market in recent years.